mbradds/pipeline-profiles/readme.md

 ### Have you set up the pipeline-profiles conda environment?

-It is highly recommended that you first create the conda python environment described in [requirements.txt](requirements.txt).
+It is highly recommended that you first create the conda python environment described in [environment.yml](environment.yml).
 The npm scripts for data updates expect a conda python environment called pipeline-profiles.

 Update datasets: